 Sail Area to Displacement Ratio (SA/D)

-You'll see SA/D printed in nearly every magazine review and on most broker spec sheets, because it's the closest thing sailing has to a published horsepower figure.
-The numerator is easy — square footage of canvas.
-The denominator is the part that takes a moment to absorb: you can't just divide by displacement, because pounds and square feet aren't the same kind of quantity.
-The trick is to convert displacement into the volume of seawater the boat pushes aside, then take the two-thirds power of that volume to get back to an equivalent area, so power and weight end up in comparable units.
-With that step in place, the same number compares meaningfully whether the boat is a 24-ft daysailer or an 80-ft cruiser.
+You'll see SA/D in magazine reviews and broker specs because it is the closest thing sailboats have to a published horsepower figure.
+The numerator is easy: square footage of sail.
+The denominator takes one extra step.
+You convert displacement into the volume of seawater the boat pushes aside, then raise that volume to the two-thirds power to turn it into an area-like value.
+That makes the ratio meaningful whether the boat is a 24-ft daysailer or an 80-ft cruiser.

 Formula